platformsh/platformsh-docs/src/configuration/routes.md

 For development environments, we will also be able to handle this.
 Here is how:

 Let's say we have a project on the EU cluster whose ID is "vmwklxcpbi6zq" and we created a branch called "add-theme".
 It's environment name will be similar to `add-theme-def123`.
 The generated apex domain of this environment will be `add-theme-def123-vmwklxcpbi6zq.eu.platform.sh`.
-If we have a `http://*.{default}/` route defined, the generated route will be `http://*---add-theme-def123-vmwklxcpbi6zq.eu.platform.sh/`.
-This means you could put any subdomain before the triple dashes to reach your application.
-HTTP request to both `http://foo---add-theme-def123-vmwklxcpbi6zq.eu.platform.sh/` and `http://bar---add-theme-def123-vmwklxcpbi6zq.eu.platform.sh/` URLs will be routed to your application properly.
-However, request to `http://*---add-theme-def123-vmwklxcpbi6zq.eu.platform.sh/` will not be routed since it is not a legitimate domain name.
+If we have a `http://*.{default}/` route defined, the generated route will be `http://*.add-theme-def123-vmwklxcpbi6zq.eu.platform.sh/`.
+This means you could put any subdomain before the left-most `.` to reach your application.
+HTTP request to both `http://foo.add-theme-def123-vmwklxcpbi6zq.eu.platform.sh/` and `http://bar.add-theme-def123-vmwklxcpbi6zq.eu.platform.sh/` URLs will be routed to your application properly.
+However, request to `http://*.add-theme-def123-vmwklxcpbi6zq.eu.platform.sh/` will not be routed since it is not a legitimate domain name.

 Be aware, however, that Let's Encrypt does not support wildcard certificates.
 That means if you want to use a wildcard route and protect it with SSL you will need to provide a [custom SSL certificate](/golive/steps.md#ssl-in-production).

 > **note**
-> Triple dash (`---`) is used as a separator for the subdomain in development
-> environments.
-It replaces the dot (`.`).
+> In projects created before November 2017 the `.` in subdomains was replaced with a triple dash (`---`).
+It was switched to preserve `.` to simplify SSL handling and improve support for longer domains.
+If your project was created before November 2017 then it will still use `---` to the left of the environment name.
+If you wish to switch to dotted-domains please file a support ticket and we can do that for you.
+Be aware that doing so may change the domain name that your production domain name should CNAME to.

 ## WebSocket routes